 In August 2019, the Asthma and Allergy Foundation of America (AAFA) released their My Life With Food Allergy Parent Survey Report.
 The report highlights the significant social, emotional and financial impact food allergies can have on parents.
 Our findings also revealed that many children do not receive epinephrine when they are having a severe allergic reaction for many reasons.
 We asked Dr. Michael Pistiner, pediatric allergist at MassGeneral, to talk about these findings.

 States that have policies in place to protect children with allergies and asthma made our 2019 State Honor Roll™ of Asthma and Allergy Policies for Schools (SHR).
 In the SHR, the Asthma and Allergy Foundation of America (AAFA) identifies states that have comprehensive laws and policies aimed at keeping children with asthma and allergies healthy at school.
 (KFA is a division of AAFA.)

 School is back in session!
 Kids With Food Allergies (KFA) has a lot of resources for parents and schools so you can keep children with food allergies safe.
 Many of the resources below come with printable PDFs you can use for reference or share.
 And you can find more articles, tips and tricks on our KFA school resources page.

-On July 25, 2019, Kenny Mendez, President and CEO of the Asthma and Allergy Foundation of America (AAFA), co-hosted a Facebook Live session with pediatrician and blogger, Dr. Katie Freidman of Forever Freckled.
+On Aug.
+21, 2019, Kenny Mendez, President and CEO of the Asthma and Allergy Foundation of America (AAFA), co-hosted a Facebook Live session with blogger Anna Luther of My Life and Kids.
 If you didn’t have a chance to tune in live, you can watch a replay of session.
 (Kids With Food Allergies is a division of AAFA.)